Kowloon Walled City Park: Featured facilities

 The Garden features 12 Chinese zodiac sculptures.
-They are arranged according to the Heavenly Stems (Tiangan 天干) and Earthly Branches (Dizhi 地支) in Chinese astrology.
+They are arranged according to the Heavenly Stems and Earthly Branches in Chinese astrology.

 The Guibi Rock was carved from Taihu stone.
 It is named Guibi because its veins are similar to those of ancient jade.
 Fui Sing Pavilion symbolises a constellation of literature and wisdom.
 Guibi Rock also symbolises the hope of returning Hong Kong to China.

-The Mountain View Pavilion provides a fine distant view of the Lion Rock, which resembles a lion sitting with its head facing the Pavilion.
+The Mountain View Pavilion provides a view of the Lion Rock, which resembles a lion sitting with its head facing the Pavilion.

 There are four large chessboards built on the ground with pebbles for visitors to enjoy a game of chess.

-The Eight Floral Walks is a web of paths which connects the distinct landscape features of the Park.
-Various types of flowers that bloom in different seasons are planted on both sides of the path to accentuate the scenery of the park in all seasons.

 Located to the west of Yamen, the Kwong Yam Square is a garden where flowers of the four seasons could be seen.

-This exhibition was officially opened for public use on 19 April 2009.
-It consists of one outdoor display area and six exhibition rooms inside the former Yamen.
+Since April 2009 there also is a permanent exhibition in the park about the history of the site.
+It consists of one outdoor display area and six exhibition rooms, which are located inside the Yamen.

-The outdoor display area is located near the South Gate which shows a tablet and a model of the Kowloon Walled City.
-The front of the tablet has an introductory article inscribed whereas the back presents the cross-section of the pre-demolished Kowloon Walled City and the depiction of the daily lives of its residents.
-Behind the tablet stands a bronze miniature model of the Walled City which allowed the visitors touch and have a closer look at the City.
+The outdoor display area near the South Gate shows a bronze miniature model of the former Walled City in front of a wall.
+One side of the wall has an introductory article inscribed, whereas the other side presents a cross-section of the pre-demolished city and a depiction of the daily lives of its residents.

-Six exhibition rooms are located inside the Yamen which illustrate the living environment inside the Walled City through interactive imagery and sound.
+The six exhibition rooms illustrate the living environment inside the Walled City through interactive imagery and sound.